ibm-cloud-docs/codeengine/app-tutorial.md

 If you have a container image that you want to use, you can replace the image reference in the next step with your Docker repository, image name, and version.

-For example, review the `ibmcom/hello` application in Go.
+For example, review the `ibmcom/hello` application in JavaScript.

    ```
    // Just a simple "Hello World" app